apolitical/impl-display-for-vec/README.md

 ```

 The obvious choice, and usually the right one, is to use `Albums`, but that might not work in every
 use case.

 If we’re only using the newtype for `Display` it will add some mental overhead where we
-want to use the Vec underneath.

-So lets give our User a Vec of Album and look at how we can get our Albums type for Displaying it.
+want to use the Vec underneath, so lets give our User a Vec of Album and look at how we can get our
+Albums type for Displaying it.

 ```rust
 struct User {